celestiaorg/fibre-da-spec/sdk_module.md

 2. **Promise Creation**: User creates a signed [`PaymentPromise`](#msgpayforfibre) containing escrow details, commitment, validator set height, and creation timestamp.

-3. **Data Distribution Phase**: User distributes data chunks to validators along with the signed promise.
+3. **Data Distribution Phase**: User distributes data chunks to validators along with the signed promise and a `HistoricalStateProof` at `promise.height`.

-4. **Validator Verification**: Validators query the celestia-app instance using [`QueryValidatePaymentPromise`](#validatepaymentpromise) to verify the promise signature, check escrow has sufficient funds, and confirm the promise hasn't been processed.
-Upon validation, validators query the staking module's historical info at `promise.height` to retrieve the ordered validator set.
-Using their position in this set, validators determine which data chunks they are assigned to validate.
+4. **Validator Verification**: Validators verify the `HistoricalStateProof` against their trusted head (from light client) to cryptographically confirm the escrow account has sufficient funds and obtain the validator set at `promise.height`.
+Using their position in the verified validator set, validators determine which data chunks they are assigned to validate.
 Validators then perform validation on their assigned chunks.
-If both the promise and chunk validation succeed, validators sign the commitment.
+If both the proof and chunk validation succeed, validators sign the commitment.
+No queries to celestia-app are needed.

 5. **Payment Confirmation (Happy Path)**: User collects 2/3+ validator signatures and submits [`MsgPayForFibre`](#msgpayforfibre) containing the promise and signatures.
 The commitment gets included in the data square.